 Are you among the more than 400 million people who have been diagnosed with Type 2 diabetes?
-If so, you’re probably ready for some good news: for many of my patients, this diagnosis has been the wake-up call they needed to make the simple lifestyle changes that set them on the path to a happier, healthier life.
-Make yourself a cup of tea (hold the sugar), and read my answers to six questions you may have about managing your diabetes.
+If so, you’re probably ready for some good news: for many of my patients, this diagnosis has been a much needed wake-up call to make simple lifestyle changes, setting them on the path to a happier, healthier life.
+Now, get comfy, make yourself a cup of tea (hold the sugar) and learn how to manage your diabetes.

 Diabetes results from a problem with the way the body handles sugar.
 If your blood sugar is too high, the mechanism that usually kicks in to bring it down is disrupted.

 Type 1 diabetes is a genetic condition that destroys the cells that produce insulin.
 I don’t cover it here, but you can find out more in Ada’s Medical Library.

 Type 2 diabetes is linked to family history.
 Age and weight gain are factors that can disrupt insulin production or how your body uses it.
 Diabetes symptoms include peeing frequently (including several times per night), and feeling more thirsty or tired than usual, but then again, some people don’t have symptoms.

 Having uncontrolled diabetes can damage small blood vessels.
 The effect of this can be ‘silent’ or asymptomatic until it’s already established, affecting the eyes, kidneys, and nerves.
 Diabetes also increases the risk of heart attack, stroke, and infection.
 The good news is that reducing sugar levels and losing weight can slow down or even stop the development of some of these complications.